-WARNING: Do not exceed the Gross Axle Weight Ratings or the Gross Vehicle Weight Rating when loading your vehicle.
+WARNING: Do not exceed the Gross Axle Weight Ratings, the Gross Vehicle Weight Rating, or the Gross Combined Weight Rating when loading your vehicle.
 Failure to heed any part of this warning could result in loss of control of the motorhome and towed vehicle or trailer and may cause an accident and serious injury.